 The landmark Poeh Cultural Center & Museum is widely recognized for its traditional Pueblo architecture and building techniques.
-Until the completion of the facility, the Center’s programs, including its Museum, were offered in various venues throughout the eight northern Pueblos, which restricted access to program needs.
+Until the facility’s completion, the Center’s programs, including its Museum, were offered in various venues throughout the eight northern Pueblos, which restricted access to program needs.

-Phase I was a 7,560 square foot facility, which houses Poeh Arts’ classrooms, studios and workshops.
-In late 1999, construction of Phase II: an 18,966 square foot structure that houses the Center’s administrative offices and will hosts a 10,000 square foot Poeh Museum, which opened in fall 2002.
+Phase I was a 7,560-square-foot facility that houses Poeh Arts’ classrooms, studios, and workshops.
+In late 1999, the construction of Phase II: an 18,966 square foot structure that houses the Center’s administrative offices and will host a 10,000 square foot Poeh Museum, which opened in fall 2002.

-The focal point of the Poeh Cultural Center and Museum is the completed 4,930 square-foot museum building, which houses the Poeh Cultural Center and Museum administrative offices as well as the Poeh Museum’s Galleries and permanent exhibit Nah Poeh Meng.
-The Poeh administrative offices opened in 2000; the Collections Gallery, which houses the museum’s permanent collection and the Rotating Exhibit Gallery opened to the public in 2003.
+The focal point of the Poeh Cultural Center and Museum is the completed 4,930 square-foot museum building, which houses the Poeh Cultural Center and Museum administrative offices and the Poeh Museum’s Galleries and permanent exhibit Nah Poeh Meng.
+The Poeh administrative offices opened in 2000; the Collections Gallery, which houses the museum’s permanent collection, and the Rotating Exhibit Gallery opened to the public in 2003.

-Future plans for the Poeh Cultural Center and Museum include a Children’s Museum, featuring hands-on activities and interpretive exhibitions relating to Tewa children; an amphitheatre hosting lectures and Native dances open to the public; and library and archive building.
-Pojoaque’s Public Library will be moved to the facility and the Pueblo’s paper and photo archives will be available online and physically for tribal members and the public’s research.
+Pojoaque’s Public Library will be moved to the facility, and Pueblo’s paper and photo archives will be available online and physically for tribal members and the public’s research.

-The final phase of the Poeh Cultural Center will be the creation of a traditional Pueblo plaza similar to those found in the Pueblo’s throughout northern New Mexico.
-The plaza will feature traditional/contemporary Pueblo dances, bread making, and a permaculture garden that contains foods grown throughout the Pueblos, which provides staple for the communities then and now.
+The final phase of the Poeh Cultural Center will be the creation of a traditional Pueblo plaza similar to those found in the Pueblos throughout northern New Mexico.
+The plaza will feature traditional/contemporary Pueblo dances, bread making, and a permaculture garden that contains foods grown throughout the Pueblos, which provide a staple for the communities then and now.

-Pueblo peoples in northern New Mexico have been constructing their adobe homes for more than 1,000 years.
+Pueblo peoples in northern New Mexico have been constructing their adobe homes for over 1,000 years.
 Historically, Pueblo Indians built large multistory adobe structures.
 These buildings, incorporating multifamily homes and communal spaces, were called “Pueblos” (translated as “Villages” in English) by early Spanish settlers.